Larry Sanger: Early life and education

 Lawrence Mark Sanger was born in Bellevue, Washington, on July 16, 1968.
-His father Gerry was a marine biologist who studied seabirds and his mother raised the children.
-When he was seven years old, his family moved to Anchorage, Alaska, where he grew up.
-He was interested in philosophical topics at an early age and decided "to study philosophy and make it my life's work" at the age of 16.
+His father, Gerry, was a marine biologist who studied seabirds and worked for the United States Fish and Wildlife Service.
+His mother, Lana, was a homemaker.
+When he was seven years old, Sanger's family moved to Anchorage, Alaska, where he was raised.
+As a teenager, he played the violin and created a text-based adventure game using the programming language BASIC.
+Sanger later recalled, "I decided I wanted to study philosophy and make it my life's work when I was about 16".
+When he was 17 years old, Sanger, inspired by the works of René Descartes, began to believe "only the things that he could directly perceive or that could be logically derived from what he perceived".